-Provide positive role models for people with disabilities.
+Provide positive role models for young disabled people.

 Our brilliant team are experienced in living with a range of disabilities.
-Before we delivered our first workshops, they completed eight weeks of training, that gave them the experience and skills to use their abilities to effectively deliver our workshops.
+Before we delivered our first workshops, they completed eight weeks of training, giving them the experience and skills to use their abilities to effectively deliver our workshops.
 Here are their stories, in their own words...